 Here are a few things that you may need after transferring your site from Weebly to WordPress.

 WordPress will try to import images from your Weebly website to WordPress during the import.
 However, if your images are not downloaded to the media library, then you will need to import them.
 See our guide on how to import external images in WordPress for detailed step by step instructions.

 If you are seeing some errors on your WordPress site after the transfer, then head over to our ultimate guide on common WordPress errors and how to fix them.

 If everything goes well, you will be now ready to customize your new website and take advantage of the enormous flexibility of WordPress.
 See our list of important things to do after installing WordPress.

-That’s all, we hope this article helped you properly move from Weebly to WordPress.
-You may also want to see our list of 24 must have WordPress plugins for business websites and our guide to WordPress vs. Weebly.
+We hope this article helped you properly move from Weebly to WordPress.
+You may also want to see our list of the must have WordPress plugins for business websites and our guide to WordPress vs. Weebly.